realaplata/realaplata.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 HI, I was born in Lehigh, Florida and raised in Immokalee, Florida.
-I enrooled into Computer Systems and Information Technology to explore a career in IT.
+I enrolled into Computer Systems and Information Technology to explore a career in IT.